kalyanpesala17/Dog-Breed-Classifier/README.md

 # Dog Breed Classifier
 It is implemented by using keras library.
+Main findings are communicated in a [blog](https://medium.com/@kalyanpesala17/project-walkthrough-on-convolution-neural-networks-using-transfer-learning-e83afe5cd4e6)

 ## Project Overview